corsairmarks/halcyon_realms_of_the_marian_polity/mod/README.md

     * Playing the Halcyon Realms of the Marian Polity now requires the Aquatic Species Pack
 * 2.1.0 Add a megacorp variant of the Mari: the Prosperous Domains of the Marian Corporation
 * 3.0.0 Update for compatibility with Stellaris 3.3 "Libra" - no functionality changes
+* 4.0.0 Update for compatibility with Stellaris 3.4 "Cepheus" - no functionality changes

 ## Source Code